Learn something new every day

-A contract is any legally enforceable promise between two entities — usually people, but sometimes also corporations or organizations.
+In its broadest sense, a contract is any legally enforceable promise between two entities — usually people, but sometimes also corporations or organizations.
 To be legally enforceable, contracts must meet certain criteria.
 For example, there must be promises of value on both sides in order for a contract to be valid.
 In the US system, these promises are referred to as "consideration," but no matter what it’s called, there usually has to be something of value provided from each party in order for the contract to be considered legally enforceable.
 Archaic law calls this quid pro quo, a Latin term that basically means “something for something.”

-When a contract to sell meets all the required criteria, it is enforced in a court of law.
+When a contract to sell meets all the required criteria under the relevant codes, it is considered enforceable.
 This means if one party breaches the contract or fails to perform up to the standard required, the other party can sue.
-A breach refers to any failure to perform the material terms of the contract as written, regardless of whether it was intentional, and usually attaches even if most of the agreement was lived up to.
+In general, a breach refers to any failure to perform the material terms of the contract as written, regardless of whether it was intentional, and usually attaches even if most of the agreement was lived up to.

 In real estate transactions, when should the contract to sell be executed?